-- 1. Open the Summary page of the entity for which you are creating a configuration. - See "Opening Entity Summary Pages" for more information. - 2.
-In the Configurations section, click Create.
+1. Open the Summary page of the entity for which you are creating a configuration.

+- 2. In the Configurations section, click Create.
 The Create button is active if one of the following is true: - The configuration entity has no existing configurations. - The previous configuration version has a status of Completed. - Multiple pending configuration functionality is enabled and the entity is a non-network service.